iamvenu13342/NOTES/Terraform/2.Advanced-config/Readme.md

 ### Summary

-On Day 2, you have advanced your Terraform knowledge by exploring providers and resources, learning how to use variables and outputs for dynamic configurations, applying conditional expressions and built-in functions, and mastering debugging and formatting.
+ you have advanced your Terraform knowledge by exploring providers and resources, learning how to use variables and outputs for dynamic configurations, applying conditional expressions and built-in functions, and mastering debugging and formatting.
 This knowledge will enable you to create more sophisticated and maintainable Terraform configurations.